“Don’t knock him out too early,” Neil said.

 The boxers were supposed to be students of the university.
 My opponent had tattoos that ran from inside his gloves to his shoulders.
 They were flames of orange and black.

 Neil looked again.
 “Yeah, he might be a ringer.
 Maybe that’s why I got the two-to-one odds against you.”

 We were the last fight of the night.
-Fight Night was a charity event run by the fraternities at the University of Texas, Arlington.
+Fight Night was a charity event run by fraternities at the University of Texas, Arlington.
 The ring was official size, centered in the ballroom of the Worthington Hotel in Fort Worth.
 Four hundred spectators, mostly men, occupied the ballroom.
-They had paid a hundred and fifty bucks a seat to eat hotel steak, drink table wine, smoke cigars and watch amateur boxing.
+They had paid a hundred and fifty bucks a seat to eat hotel steak, drink table wine, smoke cigars, and watch amateur boxing.
 It was between fights, and nobody paid us the slightest attention.

 “Have you seen Rose?”
 I asked.

 “Stop worrying about that chick, will ya?
 You’ll see her later at the house.”

 “She said she might make it.
 I gave her a ticket.”